ClickFunnels vs. InstaPage: I Tried Both! [Review + Recommendation]

 When you buy something through one of the links on our site, we may earn an affiliate commission.

-This doesn't just apply to ClickFunnels and Instapage, but most visual landing page software out there.
+This doesn't just apply to ClickFunnels and Instapage, but most visual page builder software out there.
 Back in the old days, you needed a web developer/designer to create a simple website, then tools that made life a little bit easier, such as Microsoft's Frontpage were born.
 These tools still required a bit of technical knowledge as well as the skills to organize and upload the pages created to a web host, and manage things from there.

 When page builders emerged, they massively reduced the barrier to entry.
 Most offer cloud hosting accounts that support your own domain name, which means building a website is practically as easy as signing up for a Facebook account and customizing your profile.